01 of 11

 Best Views of the Hollywood Sign

 If you want to see the Hollywood Sign from all angles, browse through these best shots.
-Seeing this iconic sign is certainly one of the top things to do in Hollywood.
-Best of all, all you need to do is walk or drive there so it's a top choice among people trying to save money during their trip to LA.
+Seeing this iconic sign is undoubtedly one of the top things to do in Hollywood.
+Best of all, there's no charge for looking, so it's a top choice among people trying to save money during their trip to LA.

 How To View the Hollywood Sign

-Years ago, a hardy hiker could make it to the base of the Hollywood Sign.
-Nowadays, it's fenced in to keep out vandals and curious visitors, guarded by a high-tech alarm system.
-If you try to get all the way to its base, you will be arrested.
-If you want to do something else instead of sitting around waiting to get bailed out, you'll have to be content to see it from around town instead.
+You can't get close enough to the Hollywood Sign to touch it.
+It's fenced in to keep out vandals and curious visitors, guarded by a high-tech alarm system.
+If you get too close — and forget about the touching — you can count on being arrested.
+If you want to do something else after that instead of sitting around waiting to get bailed out, you'll have to be content to see it from around town.

 02 of 11